corda/corda/docs/source/node-structure.rst

     ├── persistence.mv.db       // The node's database
     └── shell-commands          // Custom shell commands defined by the node owner

-The node is configured by editing its ``node.conf`` file (see :doc:`corda-configuration-file`).
-You install CorDapps on the node by dropping CorDapp JARs into the ``cordapps`` folder.
+You install CorDapps on the node by placing CorDapp JARs in the ``cordapps`` folder.

-In development mode (i.e. when ``devMode = true``, see :doc:`corda-configuration-file`), the ``certificates`` directory is filled with pre-configured keystores if the required keystores do not exist.
-This ensures that developers can get the nodes working as quickly as possible.
-However, these pre-configured keystores are not secure, to learn more see :doc:`permissioning`.
+In development mode (i.e. when ``devMode = true``), the ``certificates`` directory is filled with pre-configured keystores if they do not already exist to ensure that developers can get the nodes working as quickly as possible.
+Note that these pre-configured keystores are not secure.

+The keystores store the key pairs and certificates under the following aliases:

+* ``nodekeystore.jks`` uses the aliases ``cordaclientca`` and ``identity-private-key``
+* ``sslkeystore.jks`` uses the alias ``cordaclienttls``

+All the keystores use the password provided in the node's configuration file using the ``keyStorePassword`` attribute.
+If no password is configured, it defaults to ``cordacadevpass``.

+To learn more, see :doc:`permissioning`.

 .. _node_naming: